boniolp/MSAD/reproducibility_guide/README.md

 ### Train the models for the unsupervised experiments

 To train the models, we provide three `.sh` files.
 If you don't want to train the models, since it is very time-consuming and requires a lot of processing power, you can use our trained models that you will find in the `weights` directory on the cloud (link provided in the main README of the repository).
-However, the unsupervised deep learning models are not provided, so you can either evaluate our results on 2 out of the 5 models or train them yourself using one of the following commands.
 The commands to run the `.sh` files and train the unsupervised models:

 ```
 bash train_unsupervised_deep_models.sh